view_context: Dynamic page

 2nd Grade

-In Topic B, students reason about shapes and their attributes.
+In Unit 6, 2nd grade students add to their previous work on geometry and time.
+In Topic A, students reason about shapes and their attributes.
 Building off their geometry work of previous grades, students begin by identifying defining attributes and classifying flat, closed-sided polygons.
 Throughout the topic, students will have opportunities to sort, identify, and draw shapes based on their number of sides, angles, and other defining attributes.
-They will be introduced to the terms quadrilateral, pentagon, and hexagon.
+They will be introduced to the terms quadrilateral, pentagon, and hexagon and use them to classify and name shapes.
 As students build on their work of shapes, they also extend their work on partitioning shapes into equal shares and describing them.
-In first grade, students partitioned shapes into halves and quarters/fourths, and in second grade, their work builds on that learning to partition rectangles and circles into thirds, as well.
-Students will be able to see a whole as 2 halves, 3 thirds, or 4 fourths depending on the partition as they build their foundation for fraction work in third grade.
+In 1st grade, students partitioned shapes into halves and quarters/fourths, and in 2nd grade, their work builds on that learning to partition rectangles and circles into thirds, as well.
+Students will be able to describe a whole of a partitioned shape as 2 halves, 3 thirds, or 4 fourths depending on the partition as they build their foundation for fraction work in 3rd grade.

 Fishtank Plus for Math